SayanDasIITM/DA6401_Ass_1/README.md

 ## How to Run

+### Important Note on Running Sweeps
+After running a sweep, a file `sweep_id.txt` is created to store the sweep ID.
+If you want to run a new sweep, you must first delete the existing `sweep_id.txt` file before starting a new sweep.

 ### Running `Question_1.py`

 This script loads and visualizes sample images from the Fashion-MNIST dataset and logs them to Weights & Biases.